 - WheelCheck is an application that tests your wheel's force feedback response.

 - LUT Generator for AC converts the data from WheelCheck into a LUT file that Assetto Corsa can use.
 You will need to sign up for a free account on Race Department to download this.
+On the Register page, scroll all the way down to the bottom to create a free account.

 Wheel Check is a tool from iRacing that calibrates your individual wheel.
 It's a very simple process: